How to Use VLOOKUP with Multiple Criteria?

 and press Enter.
 The cell will now contain “ManishIT.”
 It is important to add this column to the left of the data since the first column of the array range is considered for the lookup.
 Now, simply drag it to the rest of the cells.

 To look up the value for “Dhruv” & “Sales” given in cell G6 and G7, you can use the Excel VLOOKUP Formula:

 = VLOOKUP(H6 & H7, A3:E22, 5, FALSE)

-It will return the salary of the looked up the employee, Dhruv from Sales Department.
+It will return the salary of the looked up the employee, Dhruv, from the Sales Department.

-You want to create a lookup table, in which you enter the month and the product id, and it returns the sales for that product during that month.
+You want to create a lookup table in excel, in which you enter the month and the product id, and it returns the sales for that product during that month.

-To do this, you can use the Excel VLOOKUP and Match Formula:
+To do this, you can use the VLOOKUP and Match Formula in excel:

 = VLOOKUP( F4, A3:C14, MATCH( F5, A2:C2, 0 ), 0)